 LDN has its place, but we have to be very careful about the claims made here.

-What if Low Dose Naltrexone was not so great at lowering pain levels in fibromyalgia, like soft tissues pain or trigger point pain ?
+What if Low Dose Naltrexone did only so much for lowering pain levels in fibromyalgia, like soft tissues pain or trigger point pain ?
 Or even migraines?

 But, what if we found it helpful for some of the symptoms more common in fibromyalgia, like Irritable Bowel Syndrome (IBS) and auto immune thyroid symptoms?